Showing posts with label Vat Phou. Show all posts

 Saythong Guesthouse: "Fine restaurant", notes travelfish.org, but "shabby" room.

-Souchitra Guesthouse: "Good mix of budget and upmarket accommodation", comments travelfish.org.
+Souchitra Riverside: "Good mix of budget and upmarket accommodation", comments travelfish.org.
 Critical review on tripadvisor.com

-Maekhay Restaurant inside Souchitrrra Guesthouse on the Mekong
+Maekhay Restaurant inside Souchitra Guesthouse on the Mekong

 Vong Paseud Guesthouse: From 5 USD.